Student Loan Refinancing

 Discover offers a range of private student loan options for both undergraduate and graduate students.
-The types of loans the bank advertises includes:
+Available Discover education loans include:

 Depending on the type of loan you have, your terms – including your interest rate – can vary.
 Now that you’re making payments on your debt, you may be wondering, can you refinance Discover student loans?
 The answer is yes, and there are a few different reasons to consider it:

 Discover offers its own program to refinance and consolidate student loans, where the borrower is able to combine multiple loans for a lower interest rate and more favorable term.

 However, the Discover student loan consolidation is different from a federal student loan consolidation.
 Federal consolidation will combine all of your loans into one payment, but your new interest rate would be the weighted average of your previous rates.
 Only federal loans are eligible for federal consolidation.

 Discover student loan consolidation is the same as private student loan refinancing.
 Both federal and private loans are eligible, and you will select the new interest rate and repayment term.
 If you already have Discover student loans, you may want to explore other lenders and shop around to find the best interest rate.